 The information in the brief version is excerpted directly from the full-text guidelines.
 The brief version is a compilation of the tables and boxed recommendations.

-Specific Issues in Antiretroviral Therapy for Adolescents Living with HIV Infection
+Specific Considerations in Antiretroviral Therapy Use in Adolescents with HIV

 |Rating of Recommendations: A = Strong; B = Moderate; C = Optional

 Rating of Evidence: I = One or more randomized trials in children† with clinical outcomes and/or validated endpoints; I* = One or more randomized trials in adults with clinical outcomes and/or validated laboratory endpoints with accompanying data in children† from one or more well-designed, nonrandomized trials or observational cohort studies with long-term clinical outcomes; II = One or more well-designed, nonrandomized trials or observational cohort studies in children† with long-term outcomes; II* = One or more well-designed, nonrandomized trials or observational studies in adults with long-term clinical outcomes with accompanying data in children† from one or more similar nonrandomized trials or cohort studies with clinical outcome data; III = Expert opinion

 † Studies that include children or children/adolescents, but not studies limited to post-pubertal adolescents